Hellborn is like a jigsaw puzzle with missing pieces. |

-One of the many mysteries of Ed Wood's Night of the Ghouls (1959) occurs just four and a half minutes into the film.
+One of the strangest passages in Ed Wood's Night of the Ghouls (1959) occurs just four and a half minutes into the film.
 Ostensibly a follow-up to Bride of the Monster (1955), Ghouls is another of Wood's supernatural horror thrillers.
 The plot revolves around a phony medium, Dr. Acula (Kenne Duncan), who inadvertently manages to summon the dead while performing fraudulent seances in a spooky mansion.
 For some reason, though, narrator Criswell takes a few minutes to talk to us about juvenile delinquency:

 Elsewhere in the book, Brooks gives his version of the events to Grey.
 He seems to think Hellborn was a rough draft for The Sinister Urge.